freelawproject/free.law/content/party-attorney-firm-search.md

 Adding this capability to the RECAP Archive has been a challenging process, including extracting the data, normalizing it appropriately, and making it searchable.
 As usual, in addition to making this feature available on our website, it will also be available via our APIs and bulk data.

-We're very proud to be sharing this today and we can't wait to see how it is used.
+We're proud to be sharing this today and we can't wait to see how it is used.

 [archive]: https://www.courtlistener.com/recap/